sassoftware/sas-container-recipes/docs/wiki/Validating.md

 sas-programming         1/1     1            1           11d
 ```

-**Tip:** Run the command from the directory where the sas-programming.yml file is located.
-For a programming-only deployment, the Kubernetes manifests are located at $PWD/builds/multiple/manifests/ and for a full deployment, the manifests are located at $PWD/builds/full/manifests/.
+**Tip:** Run the command from the directory where the programming.yml file is located.
+For a single image programming-only deployment, the Kubernetes manifests are located at $PWD/run/programming.yml.
+For a multiple image programming-only deployment, the manifests are lodated at $PWD/builds/multiple/manifests/kubernetes and for a full deployment, the manifests are located at $PWD/builds/full/manifests/kubernetes.

 If you do not get the results that you expect, run the following command to enable the DEBUG option to provide more information: